stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *click on add inline policy which essentially means make a custom policy that you can edit later as you test it out.*
+> *We click on 'Add inline policy', which essentially means: make a custom policy that you can edit later as you test it out.*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy